Time evolution and the Schr\"odinger equation on time dependent quantum graphs

-This equation was presented in \cite{Munier,Tashkent}.
-We derived it here as a prelude to the treatment of the time dependent Schr\"odinger operator on a graph.
-Note that also here the factor $\frac{1}{T}$ multiplies the $\tau$ derivative, showing again that the adiabatic limit is the analogue of the semi-classical limit.
+A similar equation was presented in \cite{Matrasulov2015,Munier1981}.
+We derived it here as a prelude to the treatment of the time dependent Schrödinger operator on a graph.
+Note that the factor $\frac{1}{T}$ multiplies the $\tau$ derivative, implying that the adiabatic limit $T\rightarrow\infty$ is the analogue of the semi-classical limit.

-The instantaneous Schr\"odinger operator includes a one-dimensional quadratic potential which is bounded in the interval $[-\frac{1}{2}, \frac{1}{2}]$.
-Its spectrum is discrete and the eigenfunctions can be written in terms of parabolic cylindrical functions, as done in \cite{Tashkent}.

-To distinguish between quantities which genuinely depend on two variables $(x,t)$ or $(\xi,\tau)$ from those where $t$ or $\tau$ serve as parameters (as in the instantaneous representation), we denote the latter by using semicolon instead of comma and write them as $(x;t)$ and $(\xi;\tau)$.
-The instantaneous eigenfunctions of (\ref{version1}) can thus be written as

-The phase $\theta(\tau)$ is determined solely by the time dependent length $L(\tau)$. $\left \{\omega^{(n)}(\xi;\tau)\right \}_{n=1}^{\infty}$ are the instantaneous eigenfunctions which enable us to approach the adiabatic limit, by using the standard approach in \cite{Berry}, which is formulated for systems where the domains supporting the eigenfunctions are time independent.